shikha-03/safety-object-detection/README.md

 # Frontend (Dashboard)
-The interactive results dashboard is built with React/Next.js and deployed on Vercel: [your-demo-link]
+The interactive results dashboard is built with React/Next.js and deployed on Vercel:

 To run locally, see the /frontend folder (if included) and follow its README.